Rocky Fratto

 Ralph "Rocky" Fratto (born October 29, 1958), "The Pride of Geneva", is an American former professional boxer from Geneva, New York.
 Fratto was rated as the No. 1 Junior Middleweight in the United States by the USBA, and the second best Junior Middleweight in the world by the WBA.
-On April 25, 1981 Fratto became the North American Champion when he won the NABF Super Welterweight title, by defeating Rocky Mosley Jr. in Rochester, New York.
+On April 25, 1981, Fratto became the North American Champion when he won the NABF Super Welterweight title, by defeating Rocky Mosley Jr. in Rochester, New York.
 Mosley was rated as the 4th best Junior Middleweight in the world by Ring Magazine prior to the fight.
 Ring Magazine crowned Fratto as the U.S. Junior Middleweight Champion in 1981 and 1982.
+Fratto is a member of the New York State Boxing Hall of Fame.

 Early life

 Fratto was the first of three children born to Ralph and Concetta Fratto in Geneva, New York.
 His father Ralph Fratto Sr. was born in Taverna, Calabria, Italy, in 1936, emigrating to the United States in 1948.
 Ralph Sr. was a local boxing coach and would bring his son along to watch the fights.
-On June 11, 1971 the Geneva Boxing Team had lost every fight and the young Fratto begged his father to let him in the ring.
+On June 11, 1971, the Geneva Boxing Team had lost every fight and the young Fratto begged his father to let him in the ring.
 His father said his son would have to learn a lesson the "hard way."
 Rocky Fratto would win his first fight that night, and receive a trophy for the "fighter of the night."
 This was the start of his boxing career at the age of 12.